salaboy/from-monolith-to-k8s/crossplane/README.md

 # Crossplane for Infrastructure in GCP

 This directory contains [Crossplane.io](http://crossplane.io) resources to expose and provision PostgreSQL and Redis in GCP by using Crossplane abstractions.
+This tutorial uses the Conference Platform application that you can install with Helm following [this tutorial](../helm/README.md), so then you can connect the application services to the databases created in this tutorial.

 ## Installation